Nyandwi/algorithms/README.md

-# Algorithms and Data Structures for Coding Interviews
+# Algorithms and Data Structures

 I want to learn algorithms and data structures to improve my engineering and program design thinking skills.
 I will use this repository to track my progress, take notes, and to practice.